kyma-project/api-gateway/docs/user/technical-reference/05-00-api-gateway-operator-parameters.md

 # API Gateway Operator parameters

 You can configure [API Gateway Controller](../00-10-overview-api-gateway-controller.md) and [API Rule Controller](../00-20-overview-api-rule-controller.md) using various parameters.
-All options are listed in this document.
+This document contains all the options.

 ## Reconciliation interval